Derivation of the deformed Heisenberg algebra from discrete spacetime

-There are strong indications that the Heisenberg algebra would be deformed due to the quantum gravitational effects \cite{ALI2009497,DAS2010407,PhysRevD.84.044013,PhysRevLett.101.221301}.
-Even though this deformation has become the main tool used to study the quantum gravitational modifications to various different physical systems \cite{Pikovski:2011zk, Khodadi:2017kah, PhysRevLett.101.221301}, the deformation itself is based on the heuristic arguments and has never been rigorously derived \cite{Kempf:1994su, Tawfik:2015rva}.
-In constructing the heuristic argument the generalized uncertainty principle is related to the existence of a minimal length, which occurs in any approach to quantum gravity \cite{Pikovski:2011zk, Khodadi:2017kah, PhysRevLett.101.221301}.
-The existence of such a minimal length can be is argued for using black hole physics, as the energy needed to probe space at Planck scale is less than the energy needed to form a mini black hole in that part of space \cite{Maggiore:1993rv, Park:2007az}.
-Hence, if we try to probe any geometry below Planck scale, we will form a mini black hole, which in turn will prevent such measurements from being made.
-Thus, it will not possible to probe any length below Planck scale.
-Then it is argued that such a minimal length would contradicts the usual uncertainty principle, where lengths can be measured with arbitrary precision, if the momentum is not measured.
-To reconcile quantum gravitational minimal length with foundations of quantum mechanics, the usual uncertainty principle is modified to a generalized uncertainty principle \cite{Kempf:1994su, Tawfik:2015rva}.
-Then it is argued that as the uncertainty principle is closely related to the Heisenberg algebra, a modification of the uncertainty principle will also modify the Heisenberg algebra \cite{ALI2009497,DAS2010407,PhysRevD.84.044013,PhysRevLett.101.221301}.
-It is this modified Heisenberg algebra, which has been used to study quantum gravitational effects on various different physical systems \cite{Pikovski:2011zk, Khodadi:2017kah, PhysRevLett.101.221301}.
-However, this is derivation of the deformed Heisenberg algebra is very heuristic, and this deformation has never been explicitly obtained in any model of quantum gravity.
-Besides there is a fundamental problem with this derivation, the minimal length can even occur in classical theories \cite{Bosso:2018uus}, so it is not clear if it can have its origins in the uncertainty principle.
-It is this point, along with a rigorous derivation of the deformation of the Heisenberg algebra, that we will analyze.
+\textbf{\emph{Introduction.}} There are strong indications that the Heisenberg algebra is deformed due to the quantum gravitational effects \cite{ALI2009497,DAS2010407, ALI201184,DAS2008221301}.
+Even though this deformation has become the main tool used to study the quantum gravitational modifications in various systems \cite{DAS2008221301,PIKOVSKI2012393,KHODADI20181659}, the deformation itself is based on many heuristic arguments and has never been rigorously derived \cite{KEMPF19951108,TAWFIK2015126001}.
+In constructing the heuristic argument generalized uncertainty principle is related to the existence of a minimal length, which occurs in any approach to quantum gravity \cite{DAS2008221301,PIKOVSKI2012393,KHODADI20181659}.
+The existence of such a minimal length is argued using black hole physics, making it impossible to probe any length below the Planck scale \cite{MAGGIORE199365,PARK2008698}.
+To reconcile quantum gravitational minimal length with foundations of quantum mechanics, the usual uncertainty principle is modified to a generalized uncertainty principle \cite{KEMPF19951108,TAWFIK2015126001}.
+A modification of the uncertainty principle also results in the modification of the Heisenberg algebra \cite{ALI2009497,DAS2010407, ALI201184,DAS2008221301}.
+It is this modified Heisenberg algebra, which has been used to determine the phenomenological consequences of quantum gravitational effects on varied physical systems \cite{DAS2008221301,PIKOVSKI2012393,KHODADI20181659}.
+However, the derivation of the deformed Heisenberg algebra is only heuristic, with no explicit derivation from any model of quantum gravity theories.
+Besides, a fundamental problem with the heuristic derivation of the algebra is that it can even occur in classical theories \cite{BOSSO2018126010}.
+Thus, it is not clear if it can have its origins in the uncertainty principle.
+We thus shed light on this issue deriving the deformation of Heisenberg algebra starting from discrete spacetime.
+This will be explicitly done in this paper using a specific model of quantum gravity, called quantum graphity, where the underlying spacetime is discrete and has a particular structure.
+Various models of quantum gravity, such as causal set theory \cite{BOMBELLI1987521}, loop quantum gravity \cite{ACHOUR2014064064}, multifractal spacetime \cite{CALCAGNI2011061501}, and spin foam \cite{Asante2020} suggest that spacetime is discrete.
+Discrete models like the Ising model have been used in quantum gravity, where the spacetime emerges from a Planckian Ising lattice \cite{Feller2016, Holm1995}.
+In quantum graphity, spacetime points are represented by nodes of a hexagonal graph, connected by links that can be on or off.
+This model thus maps onto a model of discrete spacetime, with honeycomb lattice structure \cite{Quach2012,Konopka2008}.
+The advantage of taking a honeycomb packing for discrete spacetime, rather than an Ising model \cite{Feller2016,Holm1995} is that in this model it is naturally possible to account for the breaking of isotropy of space, which could potentially explain the CMB anisotropies \cite{Land2005,Braglia2021,Acharya2022,Greco2022}.
+This is due to the close relation between a Planckian honeycomb lattice and dynamical triangulation \cite{Ito2022,Dittrich2012,Clemente2018,Ambjorn2016,Rindlisbacher2015}.
+The honeycomb lattice has also been used in a model of quantum gravity where a quantum Ricci curvature is obtained from discrete spacetime \cite{Klitgaard2018}.